IrishLuck1/CyberSec/README.md

 The Metricbeat Azure Module will consist of one or more Metricsets This module specifies details about the service including how to connect, how often to collect metrics, and which metrics to collect.
 Each Metricset is the part of the module that fetches and structures the data.
-Rather than collecting each metric as a separate event, metrisets retrieve a list of multiple related metrics in a single request to a remote system.
+Rather than collecting each metric as a separate event, Metricsets retrieve a list of multiple related metrics in a single request to a remote system.
-For example: the Azure Module provides an info metricset that collects information and statistics from the Azure Module by running the INFO command and parsing the returned result.
+For example: The Azure Module provides an info Metricset that collects information and statistics from the Azure Module by running the INFO command and parsing the returned result.
 Please refer to the below link for more information on the Azure module for Module-specific configuration notes and Metricsets.
 This is how we would create dashboards to monitor Azure Metrics such as the following: